-Naturalized citizens are, on average, better educated than immigrants who have not become citizens.
-In 2017, 36 percent of naturalized adults (ages 25 and older) possessed a bachelor’s degree, compared to 26 percent of noncitizen and 32 percent of native-born adults.
-At the same time, 19 percent of naturalized immigrant adults had not completed high school—a smaller share than among noncitizens (37 percent) but a larger one than among the U.S. born (9 percent).
+Naturalized citizens are, on average, better educated than noncitizens.
+Thirty-seven percent of naturalized adults (ages 25 and older) had at least a bachelor’s degree as of 2019, compared to 27 percent of noncitizen and 33 percent of native-born adults.
+At the same time, 19 percent of naturalized immigrant adults had not completed high school, a smaller share than noncitizens (35 percent) but larger than the rate for U.S. born (8 percent).

-Click here for an MPI report examining the economic effects of citizenship for immigrants in the United States.
+Click here for a Migration Policy Institute (MPI) report examining the economic effects of citizenship for immigrants in the United States.

 Amuedo-Dorantes, Catalina and Mary J. Lopez.
 2018.
 Impeding or Accelerating Assimilation?
-Immigration Enforcement and its Impact on Naturalization Patterns.
-Discussion paper no. 1814, Centre for Research and Analysis of Migration, University College London.
+Immigration Enforcement and Its Impact on Naturalization Patterns.
+Discussion Paper No. 1814, Centre for Research and Analysis of Migration, University College London, London.
 Available online.

 Baker, Bryan.
 2019.
-Population Estimates – Lawful Permanent Resident Population in the United States: January 2015.
+Estimates of the Lawful Permanent Resident Population in the United States and the Subpopulation Eligible to Naturalize: 2015-2019.
 Washington, DC: U.S. Department of Homeland Security (DHS), Office of Immigration Statistics.
 Available online.

 Boyd, Jason and Greg Chen.
 2019.
 USCIS Processing Delays Have Reached Crisis Levels under the Trump Administration.
-Policy brief, American Immigration Lawyers Association, Washington, DC, January 30, 2019.
+Policy Brief, American Immigration Lawyers Association, Washington, DC, January 2019.
 Available online.

 Chishti, Muzaffar, Austin Rose, and Stephen Yale-Loehr.
 2019.
 Noncitizens in the U.S. Military: Navigating National Security Concerns and Recruitment Needs.
 Washington, DC: Migration Policy Institute.
 Available online.

 ---.
-Various years.
-Immigration and Citizenship Data: Form N-400, Application for Naturalization, by Category of Naturalization, Case Status, and USCIS Field Office Location.
+2020.
+Number of Form N-400, Application for Naturalization, by Category of Naturalization, Case Status, and USCIS Field Office Location.
 Available online.